Budlee/Kings-bootcamp/Task-2/README.md

 ![Image 1](images/image1.png)

-If you can't find the file check the data.csv is in the correct location
+If you can't find the file check the data.csv is in the correct location.

 Lets look at the two new lines of code.
 This is an overview, and it is not required to understand to continue with this exercise and links are included for offline followup :
    * ```import os``` This is importing a [Module](https://www.tutorialspoint.com/python/python_modules.htm).
 A module is like a toolbox and we are saying we want to use this toolbox